s777610/flask-restful-api-features/README.md

 Client is our application, which wants access to user accounts.
 However, users have to authorize that access before we access.
 After that, the API has to validate the authorization.

 ### Authorization callback URL:
-Where the users will be sent back to after users ahve authorized our application.
+Where the users will be sent back to after users have authorized our application.

 ### Client ID:
 This is a public identifier that users know about.